mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Points to a Map.md

 If you’re looking to add custom `UIView`s or have annotations that are dynamic or animatable, consider an `MGLAnnotationView` instead of an `MGLAnnotationImage` ([example](https://www.mapbox.com/ios-sdk/examples/annotation-views/)).

-Annotation views have big advantages over annotation images when you need every annotation to be unique.
+Annotation views have significant advantages over annotation images when you need every annotation to be unique.
 For example, annotation views are ideal for showing user locations on a map using high-resolution profile pictures.

 To use annotation views, implement `MGLMapViewDelegate` `-mapView:viewForAnnotation` and provide a custom `MGLAnnotationView` (`UIView`) subclass.